raltamirano/mugres/README.md

 # mugres-core
-MUGRES is a tool to ease music composition
+MUGRES is a tool to ease music composition and performance